bcumming/kb-poc/docs/rationale/index.md

 The user experience for engineers using Confluence is very poor.

+* we beleive that this is self-evident;
+* we are happy to expand on this if needed.

 !!! note
     Engineers often comment that Confluence is sold to management, not engineers, because its features don't make life easier for folk writing technical documentation.
     Every engineer that we have spoken to about this proposal has expressed enthusiasm for not using Confluence.

 ## Proposed Solution

-We propose using the [material for mkdocs](https://xxx) framework for documentation, and deploy it using a CI/CD pipeline from GitHub.
+We propose using the [Material for MKDocs](https://squidfunk.github.io/mkdocs-material/) framework for documentation, and deploy it using a CI/CD pipeline from GitHub.

+??? question "wait, who is going to do this?"
-- WS-VCUE are proposing to take responsibility for the pipeline, and tooling for helping with documentation writing
+    WS-VCUE are proposing to take responsibility for the pipeline, and tooling for helping with documentation porting and writing.

 Material for MKdocs has become the gold standard for writing technical documentation.
 Here are some examples of documentation written using the same framework: